 I then put a #12 screw eye in the top of the plaque and used a grey Greek key ribbon (I got mine at HobLob) for the hanger.
 I like the gray with both the pink and the blue, don’t you?
 If you don’t know how to make a pretty bow, see my video tutorial on how to do it {here}–you don’t do it like you tie your shoes!
 Use a little bit of fray check to keep the ends of the ribbon from fraying, and you’re all set.
 So cute!

-The Portrait is only $149.99 until the end of the month (it’s usually $199.99) but you also get the dust cover, printable gold foil (!!!), printable silver foil, and vellum.
-You have to use my coupon code, “MAGNOLIA” to get the deal.
 The main difference between the Portrait and the CAMEO is that the Portrait’s maximum cutting area is 8″ x 12″ (the CAMEO’s is 12″ wide and 10 feet long), but the Portrait is also much less expensive.
-Click on the photo to check out the deal:

 You can see some of my other Silhouette projects by clicking on our vinyl category here.